Skip to main content

 How It Works

-• Clients are created in IAM Admin Portal and linked to a service user with the necessary roles
+• External Applications are created in IAM Admin Portal and linked to a Service User with the necessary role

-• Each service manages the client ID / secret for their application
+• Each service manages the client ID / secret for their External Application

 • The token is then used authenticate API calls